david-04/shortycut/src/docs/web-server.md

 ## ![](img/arrow.svg) Using a web hosting service

 Rather than running a local web server, ShortyCut can also be uploaded to a web hosting service.
-However, it needs to be re-uploaded over and over again, whenever shortcuts are added, removed or modified.
+However, it needs to be re-uploaded over and over again, whenever shortcuts are added, removed, or modified.
 Before uploading it for the first time, open `search.xml` from the `data` folder in a text editor and update the following two lines: